Iozhewa/Rainbow-Aegis/README.md

 # Rainbow-Aegis
-CBRC 2024 Showcase Project.
-Exploring hashes as a form of cryptographic password storage and modification detection.
+A CBRC 2024 Showcase Project.
+Explores hashes as a form of cryptographic password storage and modification detection.
-## Currently I'm trying to achieve the following:
+## What to do here:
-- Create an educational capture-the-flag with 16 points in the bank...
-  - Packet Tracer: Investigate DHCP, Access-List (secret: unused gigabitEthernet)
-  - Git Repository: Investigate prebootRoster vs postbootRoster
-    - Python: CALM.py, SystemSyster.py, Quizard.py
-  - Trivia Qs: Router (2), Server (2), Bus Topology (2), Ring Topology (2)
-  - Secret (Meme) Flags: 2
-- More goals realized soon...
+If you are in the GitHub version of the project, go to "CTF-Tutorials" for a learning-brief guide to the project package.
+If the GitHub version has led you to the Git Clone version of the project, go to "The-Hybrid" to start submitting flags!

+*this markdown was written to be readable when concatenated in a Linux/Windows OS terminal.
+Standard Linux Terminal and Windows Powershell are recommended to complete the task.*